eduardocruzpalacios/oop-design-patterns-java/README.md

 #### Adapter
 DEFINITION: Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interface.

-Participants of adapter using delegate objects variant:
+Participants of adapter using abstract operations variant:
 - Client: Shop
 - Adaptee: Product
 - Target Interface: Stock